Mary Batten

 Sexual Strategies: How Females Choose Their Mates

 What do females want in a mate?
-How do they choose which males they will allow to mate with them?
-Why do men and women lie to each other?
+How do they go about choosing a mate?
+Why do women and men lie to each other and to themselves?
+Why do many men try to control women?
 Why are so many women attracted to wealthy, powerful men?
 Is it inevitable that men love to look at young, voluptuous women?
-The obvious answers to these questions tell only a small part of the story.
+This book answers these questions and more.

-Contrary to myth, it is the females, not the males, of many species that actively select which males will mate.
-Although Charles Darwin introduced the theory of female mate choice more than a century ago, only in recent years has this controversial idea been appreciated by the scientific community.
+Although Charles Darwin introduced the theory of female mate choice more than a century ago, only since the 1970s has this once controversial idea been accepted by the scientific community.
 Studies of female choice have demolished the age-old myth of the passive female.
-From fruitflies to primates, female choice plays a pivotal role in the evolution of species.
+From fruitflies to human beings, female mate choice plays a pivotal role in the evolution of species.

-By understanding female mate choice and the female's true role in evolution, we see our own complex species with greater clarify.
-We gain greater insight into why males and females, including men and women, have built-in conflicts in their mating behavior that spills over into politics and every other aspect of life.
-Sexual Strategies illuminates the roots of current social problems related to gender competition and shows that they cannot be fully understood outside a biological context.
+By understanding female mate choice and the female's true power in evolutiion, we see our own complex species with greater clarity.
+We gain greater insight inito why males and females, including men and women, have built-in conflicts in their mating behavior.
+This book illuminates the roots of current social problems related to gender competition and shows that they cannot be fully understood outside a biological context.

 Who Has A Belly Button?